đź‘‹ Get the newest job openings at people-first companies straight to your inbox, every Friday.

 How do you support your team to grow and improve?

-We help our teams grow on both an individual- and and team-level through 1) Feedback systems for growth, including individual Year-End Retrospectives and weekly team retrospectives for continuous process improvement (technical & interpersonal) 2) Ongoing training opportunities 3) A coaching program for one-to-one support and career development 4) A Professional Development (PD) policy that includes a commitment to both time and resources—after a year at Alley individuals receive $1,000 annually for PD, which scales to $2,500, then $4000 as the individual takes on different roles at Alley.
+2. Ongoing training opportunities and a Professional Development (PD) policy that includes a commitment to both time and resources—after a year at Alley individuals receive $1,000 annually for PD, which scales to $2,500, then $4000 as the individual takes on different roles at Alley.

-Professional Allowance Personal Growth Plans
+Professional Allowance Regular 1×1’s Personal Growth Plans Mentorship Process

 Perks and benefits